shbatm/EspLight-firmware/README.md

 	* Tail Loop Feature - The simple version rotates a pixel with a tail through the strip and starts back over at the begninning.
 This feature can be expanded to up to 5 colors chasing each other (assignable or random), tails can be expanded to fill the strip (e.g. similar to traditional 5-color Christmas Lights chasing each other).
 	* Flicker (Fire / Candle) Effect - A flickering light effect similar to a fire or a candle.
 The default color is flame-colored orange; however, any color can be assigned.
 * Refer to the [API](API.md) for detailed information on the new animations and effect options.
+* Added support for debugging over the network to a UDP client/listener.
+Refer to the [API:Communication Protocols](API.md#comms) for more detailed information.
+Useful for remote debugging without a serial cable connected.
+* Fixed OTA Uploads.
+Refer to the [OTA HowTo](OTA_UPLOAD_HOWTO.md) for more information on how to use.
+Note: the initial upload must be performed via hardwired connection.
+* Added support for remote switching to setup/Access Point mode, also modified to switch to AP Mode automatically if not connected to WiFi in 20 seconds.

 ##To-do:
 * Update the APP to have Save Settings option and new animation controls.
-* Send serial debug information over WiFi so you don't need a cable connected.

 ##Known Issues:
-* Using NeoEsp8266Dma800KbpsMethod only supports the RDX0/GPIO3 pin, NeoEsp8266BitBang800KbpsMethod supports any available pin between 0 and 15 but uses only the CPU to send data to the NeoPixels.
+* For ws2812 strips: Using NeoEsp8266Dma800KbpsMethod only supports the RDX0/GPIO3 pin, NeoEsp8266BitBang800KbpsMethod supports any available pin between 0 and 15 but uses only the CPU to send data to the NeoPixels.
 Due to WiFi interrupts it is not stable when used with WiFi features of the Esp8266.
-Plan to rev up the board to use shared RDX & Data pin, work around for now is to break the trace from GPIO14 and jump from the RX header to the Clock header.
+    + **FIX:**New revision of the board to uses a shared RDX & Data pin; when using the original ESPLight PCB board with this firmware: break the trace from GPIO14 and install a jumper from the RX header to the Clock header.

 ##Hardware Changes:
 * Tweaked PCB to add mounting holes and move the VCC to 3.3VDC on-board power supply to an off-board Buck Converter to save component costs.
 WRT the buck converter: since I only plan to build a few of these, it's cheaper for me to buy some $2.50 DC to DC buck converter from [here](http://www.gearbest.com/development-boards/pp_51010.html) than to buy the eqivalent in parts+shipping from Digikey/Mouser.
 The new board uses a 3-pin header (VCC/3.3V/GND) to connect to the buck board with jumper wires.